juniorsumaili/juniorsumaili/README.md

 - 👋 Hi, I’m @juniorsumaili
-- 👀 I’m interested in relational data base
+- 👀 I am fascinated by the potential of data to drive insights and inform decision-making.
+I am junior proficient in a range of data analytics tools, including SQL, Excel, and Tableau, and I am passionate about leveraging these technologies to collect, clean, and analyze data.
+With a keen eye for detail and a natural ability to identify patterns and trends.
-- 🌱 I’m currently learning bash
+- 🌱 I’m currently learning Advanaced Excel and Tableau.
-- 💞️ I’m looking to collaborate on everything
+- 💞️ I’m looking to collaborate on some of my projects.
 - 📫 And you can reach me out on juniorsumaili9@gmail.com/ junior baka wa bana (facebook)

 <!---